Transitions Retreats

 Q. Would those who have attended before benefit from coming back?

-For those who do want to attend mass during the weekend, a Catholic church very near to the retreat center welcomes you.
-We'll schedule a morning reflective time at St. Anthony's at the same time as mass.
+Retreats at St. Anthony's Spirituality Center: In the Franciscan tradition of reverence for all, St. Anthony's strives to provide an environment of hospitality to all who come seeking to deepen their spirituality and awaken everyday encounters with the Divine.
+A Catholic church very near to the retreat center welcomes you to join them for mass, if you like.
+We'll schedule a morning reflection time at St. Anthony's at the same time as mass.
 You can go to one or the other or neither, as you wish.

 Q. What are the accomodations like?
 Do I have to share a room?